On Dense Tetrahedra in Binary Sphere Packings: Introduction

 Sphere packings in higher dimensions or more exotic spaces are also studied, motivated by the search for good {\em error-correcting codes}.
 In a nutshell: the centers of spheres encode packets of information, and any point in a sphere is seen as an erroneous version of the information encoded by the center of that sphere.
 Thus, the size of the spheres determines the robustness of the code, and a dense packing allows more packets of information to be encoded in a given volume.
 A comprehensive reference on the subject is \cite{CS99}.

 The first non-trivial density result is that of unit disk packings in the Euclidean plane.
 It was shown that the maximum density was that of unit disks centered on the triangular lattice of size $2$ (disks centered on two vertices of the same triangle are therefore tangent).
 A first partial proof was published in 1910 \cite{Thu10}.
 A complete proof was given in 1943 \cite{FT43}.
-The most elegant proof is probably that provided in 2010 \cite{CW10}: it shows that in any {\em Delaunay triangulation} of the centers of a packing, the density of a triangle (i.e. the proportion of the triangle's area covered by disks) is at most the one of a triangle whose three disks are pairwise tangents.
+The most elegant proof is probably that provided in 2010 \cite{CW10}: it shows that in any Delaunay triangulation of the centers of a packing, the density of a triangle (i.e. the proportion of the triangle's area covered by disks) is at most the one of a triangle whose three disks are pairwise tangents.
+Recall that the {\bf Delaunay triangulation} of a set of points (here the disk centers) is a triangulation such that no point lies inside the circumcircle of any triangle -- it tends to produce triangles that are as regular as possible, avoiding long, skinny ones.
 The same bound for the entire packing follows immediately since there exists a packing formed only of such triangles (Fig.~\ref{fig:intro1}).